Interview with Richard Franklin

 Description

 Richard Franklin served as a wireless operator and flew 34 operations in Bomber Command over Germany.
-Describes the only operation on which he risked being killed, when his aircraft was attacked by a German night fighter over Frankfurt.
-Tells of their flight engineer being accused of Lack of Moral Fibre.
-Mentions bombing various targets in preparation for the opening of the second front in France.
-Was posted to 427 Squadron.
+He recalls the only operation on which he risked being killed, when his aircraft was attacked by a German night fighter over Frankfurt.
+Richard tells of their flight engineer being accused of Lack of Moral Fibre.
+He describes bombing various targets in preparation for the opening of the second front in France.
+Richard was posted to 427 Squadron.

 Creator